nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221006032933/README.md

 # problems / issues with zet cmd

-- new references get added after tags
 - enrich process is slow
   - debug with `bash -x` or similar
-- using gui vim implementation as dirty hack to add refs/tags
-  - replace with sed / awk / something

 ` zet/20221006032933/README.md `